michaeldeistler/michaeldeistler/README.md

 ## Hello, World!

-I am a post-doctoral researcher at the [Max Planck Institute for Biological Intelligence](https://www.bi.mpg.de/en) in Munich, Germany.
+I am an ML researcher at Apple.
+Before that, I was a post-doctoral researcher at the [Max Planck Institute for Biological Intelligence](https://www.bi.mpg.de/en) in Munich, Germany.
 I did my PhD in the [Machine Learning in Science lab](https://www.mackelab.org) led by Jakob Macke, and was a member of the [Max Planck International Research School for Intelligent Systems](https://imprs.is.mpg.de).

 I work on machine learning tools for scientific discovery.
-Together with many other amazing people, I am developer and maintainer of the following two toolboxes:
+Together with many other amazing people, I developed the following two toolboxes:
 - [sbi](https://github.com/sbi-dev/sbi), a PyTorch toolbox for simulation-based Bayesian inference and
 - [Jaxley](http://github.com/jaxleyverse/jaxley), a differentiable simulator for biophysically detailed neuron models in JAX.